nnhubbard/ZSImageView/README.md

 This is a replacement for UIImageView.
 Unlike UIImageView, ZSImageView supports loading a remote image as well as providing a default image while the remote image is loading.
-You can also round any of the edges individually and set the cornerRadius.
+You can also round any of the edges individually as well as set borders individually.

 ![ZSImageView](http://f.cl.ly/items/0i1b0V0Q0q3e0l0C0204/screen-shot.jpg "ZSImageView")